midy177/react-google-login/README.md

-# react encapsulates google authorization login
+# The method of packaging the native JavaScript google authorization login into a react component

+## about google sign in（react encapsulates google authorization login）

-Sign In With Google JavaScript API reference:[google sign in](https://developers.google.com/identity/sign-in/web/reference)
+Sign In With Google JavaScript API reference [google sign in](https://developers.google.com/identity/sign-in/web/reference)

+## about creat react app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).